©TrainingToolz Ltd - Company registration number: 10580920

-TrainingSchoolz provides an online dashboard for schools and MATs to monitor and evidence statutory training, policy compliance and vital communications.
+TrainingSchoolz provides an online dashboard to distribute, monitor and evidence statutory training, policy compliance and vital communications.

 The included training & policy library provides an extensive range of statutory training assignments, covering Safeguarding, E-safety, Keeping Children Safe In Education (KCSIE), Mental Health & Wellbeing and much more.

-All of the assignments provided in the library are fully customisable to the school’s specific needs.
+All of the assignments provided in the library are fully editable for your specific needs.
 In addition, schools can upload / create their own content to cover a diverse range of topics, such as Curriculum Development, Staff Induction, Staff Handbook & Risk Assessment etc.